 It was much easier for publishers to have limited ad-tech technologies, ad formats, and channels and devices to monitor.
 All they had to do is to optimize their websites for the desktops and monetize the traffic.
 Today, many people are using phones and tablets rather than desktops to connect to the Web.
-According to Statista, the number of smartphone users has surpassed three billion in 2020.
+According to Statista, the number of smartphone users will surpass six billion in 2021.

 This has led the publishers to ponder how to create a mobile-first strategy and better monetize the traffic.
 Since there are a plethora of technologies and strategies suggested by experts in the advertising industry, it’s difficult to decide where to begin and what strategy should be incorporated.

 To help you with this, we have collated a list of tactics that you can use to effectively monetize your mobile website traffic.
 But before starting, let’s have a look at the latest mobile advertising trends* in 2020.

 *We have referred PubMatic’s latest mobile index report to jot down the facts and statistics in the next section

 Mobile Advertising Trends for Publishers in 2020

 - Mobile usage is growing amidst the outbreak of Coronavirus.
 On average, a user will spend 4 hours and 18 minutes a day browsing on their mobile phones; that is ~10% higher than the last year.

 - Despite the spike in mobile traffic, ad spending fell by 15% due to the pandemic.
 However, the loss in ad spending on mobile is much lower than the desktop ad spending (as there is a decline of 25%).

 - The mobile share of monetized ad impressions has reached 51% by the end of Q1, 2020 to 48% at the beginning of March 2020.
 That shows the shift in share to mobile from the desktop is happening at a quicker rate than expected.